kylefoxaustin/openwebui/README.md

 1. Verify NVIDIA Container Toolkit is installed correctly
 2. Ensure your GPU is supported and drivers are installed
 3. Check Ollama logs for any error messages

+#### Models Running Slowly

+- If using GPU, check that your GPU is properly detected with `nvidia-smi`
+- Ensure you have enough system memory (16GB+ recommended for larger models)
+- Try a smaller model that better fits your hardware capabilities

+#### Cannot Access Web Interface

+- Check if the containers are running with `docker ps`
+- Verify port 8080 is not being used by another application
+- Check container logs for any startup errors

 ## Additional Commands